keygen-sh/keygen-relay/SPEC.md

 Prints identifers of the deleted licenses.

+Upon `rem`, the following should happen:

+1. The license will be looked up by primary key to assert it exists.
+1. The license will be deleted from the `licenses` table.

-This is an atomic operation.
+This should be an atomic operation.

 ### `ls`